siddu-369/NOC-Dashboard/README.md

 # My Apps

-This is a centralized application dashboard to opne the apps so quickly , just a tap and it takes you to the work.
+This is a centralized application dashboard to open the apps so quickly , just a tap and it takes you to the work.

 # 📘 BigPanda Condition Generator

-## 🔖 Project Title:

 **BigPanda Alert Suppression Condition Generator**